HughWarrington/SymPortal_wiki/Querying-the-SymPortal-database.md

 4 fourth_data_set_submission
 ```

-data_set objects represent a set of samples usually part of a single study
+__data_set__ objects represent a set of samples that are usually part of a single study
 ```python
 # create a variable 'first_data_set_var' and assign a data_set object to it
 In [2]: first_data_set_var = data_set.objects.get(id=1)